 Whereas previously, whilst working away from your own property, there would be additional spending for items such as lunch, snacks, coffee’s, and other non-essential items we tend to turn to when well working away from the family home.
 Because of the lockdown, many of us have in fact saved money by not needing to fork out small, but significant sums of money, on non-essential items, which we would have got into the bad habit of buying, prior to the health crisis.

 Future Impact and Progression

 So where does this leave the United Kingdom in terms of finances moving forward?
 Well, the restrictions were recently lifted in May 2020 and, although there has been significant confusion around what can and cannot be done, in terms of personal income, there can still be savings to take advantage of moving forward.
 The Prime Minister has articulated that only essential workers who need to work away from home should travel to work and therefore it could be argued there are savings to be had in transport costs to and from the workplace, as the majority of people will continue to remain working from home.

-There are also hundreds of thousands of people drawing upon the Governments implemented furlough scheme and this has offered some relief to UK residents through protecting a portion of their monthly salary.
+There are also hundreds of thousands of people drawing upon the Government implemented furlough scheme and this has offered some relief to UK residents by protecting a portion of their monthly salary.
 There have however been recent developments pertaining to the scheme and payments may decrease to 60% of an average salary soon, albeit with an extended period.
 Clarity will be needed on this as clearly this will have an impact on a large proportion of the nation.